Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The Koper model revisited

-We emphasise that the MMO trajectories described here cannot be viewed, strictly speaking, as perturbations of individual singular cycles, as described in \secref{singgeom}.
-Rather, we have shown that if the folded singularities of \eqref{normal} are remote, then there exist $ \varepsilon$ and $\delta$ positive and sufficiently small such that the Koper model exhibits MMOs with single epochs of SAOs; correspondingly, we observe double epochs of SAOs if those singularities are aligned or connected, as postulated in \conref{singcon} and \conref{doubcon}.
+We emphasise again that the MMO trajectories described here cannot be viewed, strictly speaking, as perturbations of individual singular cycles, as defined in \secref{singgeom}.
+Rather, we have shown that if the folded singularities of \eqref{normal} are remote, then there exist $ \varepsilon$ and $\delta$ positive and sufficiently small such that the Koper model exhibits MMOs with single epochs of SAOs; correspondingly, we observe double epochs of SAOs if those singularities are aligned or connected.
 The above statement is corroborated by numerical continuation, as illustrated in \figref{auto}, where multiple periodic orbits seem to coexist for $ k $, $ \lambda $, $ \varepsilon $, and $ \delta $ fixed.
 (A similar observation was made in the context of the two-timescale Koper model, i.e., for $\delta =1$ in Equation~\eqref{koper1-c} \cite[Figure~19]{desroches2012mixed}.)
-A more detailed study of the properties of these periodic orbits in relation to the MMO dynamics of Equation~\eqref{normal} is part of work in progress.
+An in-depth study of the properties of these periodic orbits in relation to the mixed-mode dynamics of Equation~\eqref{normal} is left for future work.